 There are three things I learned from Martha Stewart: How to flawlessly score a mango, how to seamlessly fold a fitted sheet, and that no matter how hard I try I'll never be perfect.

-Martha was born with Venus in Virgo -- which is the sign Venus is currently in in the sky, until September 29, 2014.
+Martha was born with Venus in Virgo -- which is the sign Venus will be in from July 18 - 31, 2015.
 People born with the planet of love, beauty, self-worth and talents in the most discerning sign are known to have their Venus in a not so happy astrological position.
 This is called its "fall."

-You can get your own Essential Birth Chart report now to find out if you have Venus in Virgo!
+You can get your own Essential Birth Report now to find out where YOUR Venus is!

 With Venus in this "fall" position, it becomes difficult for Venus to express her Venusian best because, well, Virgo is just so darn self-effacing.
 Self-deprecating, even.
 Venus wants to schmooze.
 She wants to get all dressed up, put on a little lipstick and sing "I Feel Pretty" to the world.